Academic Honor Code Policy

 - Harassment is covered under this policy if it is based upon an individual’s race, sex, age, color, national origin, disability, or any other category protected by applicable law.
-Harassing conduct may take various forms, including name-calling, graphic or written statements (including the use of cell phone or the Internet), or other conduct that may be physically threatening, harmful, or humiliating.
-Harassment does not have to include intent to harm be directed at a specific target, or involve repeated incidents.
-Sex-based harassment includes sexual harassment, which his further defined below, and non-sexual harassment based on stereotypical notions of what is female/feminine v. male/masculine, or a failure to conform to those gender stereotypes.
+Harassing conduct may take various forms, including name-calling, graphic or written statements (including the use of cell phones or the Internet), or other conduct that may be physically threatening, harmful, or humiliating.
+Harassment does not have to include intent to harm be directed at a specific target or involve repeated incidents.
+Sex-based harassment includes sexual harassment, which is further defined below, and non-sexual harassment based on stereotypical notions of what is female/feminine v. male/masculine, or a failure to conform to those gender stereotypes.

 Harassment violates this policy when it creates a hostile environment, as defined in Section II.B below.

 - Sexual Harassment: Sexual Harassment can include unwelcome: sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature, including sexual assault.
 Sexual harassment, including sexual assault, can involve persons of the same or opposite sex.
 Consistent with the law, this policy prohibits two types of sexual harassment: